-When the Native American underdog lacrosse team, Crooked Arrows, starts winning toward the end of the film, a prep schooler in the bleachers says, “When did Indians start playing lacrosse?”
+When the underdog Native American high school lacrosse team, the titular Crooked Arrows, starts winning toward the end of “Crooked Arrows,” a prep schooler sitting in the bleachers says, “When did Indians start playing lacrosse?”

-As his father (Gil Birmingham) and the rest of the tribal council can easily see, while the young man might have entrepreneurial skills, he’s also shallow and lacks integrity.
+As his father (Gil Birmingham) and the rest of the tribal council can easily see, while the young man might have entrepreneurial skills, he’s also fairly shallow and lacks integrity.
 In order to show he’s mature enough to make such momentous decisions, he’s put to the test.
 He has to coach the reservation’s directionless, under-inspired, and under-equipped lacrosse team.

 The coach then incurs some personal losses, has a dark night of the soul, and thereby taps into his Native American spiritual heritage, thus fundamentally changing his conventional thinking.

-A cute can-he-win-her-back romance also starts up with Joe’s former cheerleader girlfriend Julie (Crystal Allen), who has returned with a Ph.D. to teach at the high school.
+A cute, can-he-win-her-back romance also starts up with Joe’s former cheerleader girlfriend Julie (Crystal Allen), who has returned with a Ph.D. to teach at the high school.

-Then come the get-in-shape and motivational montages, the get-smacked-around first games, the back-to-the-drawing-board sequences, and the first win.
+Then come the get-in-shape and motivational montages, the get-smacked-around first games, the back-to-the-drawing-board sequences—and the first win.

+As mentioned, there are a lot of clichés.
+There’s a fair amount of bad acting, but it’s nevertheless inspiring to see the boys hanging earned warrior hawk feathers off their helmets.
 It’s further inspiring to see how not only their morale but their moral standard rises as they take sanctuary in their spiritual heritage, and to compare that with the other team’s culture of taking pride in getting away with cheating.